Discover the Wonderful Nubian Art

 They gradually improved these Oldowanian stone tools, leading to an industry called the "Nubian Complex" like the tools dating 70,000 years ago found near Halfa and Qastal (in Aswan), which attested to the gradual development of ancient arts and crafts.
 It was followed by bone, wooden, ivory and shell tools and utensils and the manufacture of pottery since 13000 BC, remains of which were discovered at archaeological sites near ancient Halfa, that was submerged under Lake Nubia (also known as Lake Nasser) in 1964.

-This noble Nubian culture preceded the well-known Pharaohs of Egypt, and talented Nubian artists and sculptors were the ones who developed and laid the foundation for the Pharaonic Era, offering to the World an unparalleled and unmatched cultural, artistic, architectural and scientific heritage.
+This noble Nubian culture preceded the well-known Pharaohs of Egypt, and talented Nubian artists and sculptors were the ones who developed and laid the foundation for the Pharaonic Era, as demonstrated, among others, by findings in cemetries of the kings of Qustul predating the first pharaohs by hundreds of years, offering to the World an unparalleled and unmatched cultural, artistic, architectural and scientific heritage.

 Drawing from roots firmly implanted in the rich soil of ancient history, art, culture, and heritage, today's Nubian artists are the blossoms.
 Not only does Nubian art stir the feelings of anyone listening to it; it also carried a message.The drawings on Nubian homes and artifacts attest to the deep love of Nubians for life, beauty and nature.
 Nubian poems and songs contain the depth of meanings that indicate wisdom and advice, reinforcing moral and ideal values that characterize Nubian society.
 Since ancient times, Nubians sang while on the move and when they arrived on the outskirts of another village, to indicate that they had come in peace and in good faith.